Skip to content

 How I Learned about Writing Burnout

-As well as having read approximately a truckload of studies and books about burnout, and having coached some real living people on surviving it, I’m speaking from personal experience.
+As well as having read approximately a truckload of studies and books about burnout, and having coached some real living people on surviving and ultimately preventing it, I’m speaking from personal experience.
 Burnout is what led me to rethink my writing practice and start writing a million words a year.

 Yeah, that’s right; I emerged from burnout with twice my original writing productivity.